DenverArtMuseum/biophilia-pub/content/Glossary.md

 ## B {#b}

 Biodiversity {#biodiversity}
-: the variety and variability of life forms in a particular ecosystem, region, or the entire planet.
+: the variety and variability of life-forms in a particular ecosystem, region, or the entire planet.
 It encompasses the multitude of species of plants, animals, fungi, microorganisms, and their interactions within their environment.

 Biome {#biome}
 : a large naturally occurring community of flora and fauna occupying a major habitat, e.g., forest or tundra